canweriotnow/canweriotnow.github.io/source/_posts/2014-01-27-discussing-privilege-educon-reflections-number-1.markdown

 That was when it occurred to me that he might be speaking from a position of privilege as an educator who is exposed to education discourse.
 He certainly is an educator who was afforded an opportunity to attend a $200 conference in Philadelphia.
 His experience is not that of educators in other regions of America and even further from those of educators outside America.
 {% endblockquote %}

-My initial reaction was: _doesn't that apply to everyone in this room?_
+My initial reaction was: _doesn't that exact analysis apply to everyone in this room?_

 You can read my comment (linked above) which (among other things) explicates the the false assumptions (i.e., that I'm an educator) in the post; but that isn't the issue.
 I'm trying _really hard_ to check my privilege in these kinds of conversations.
 Clearly, though, it's hard for everyone, not just me.
 We need people to call us out.
 We need people to help us check our privilege.
 That's what community is about.
 What I saw in the session, however, that was different from my typical experience was this: I'm going to check my own privilege, then explain how you can do the same.
-What I tend to see on the interwebs is more along the lines of "You need to check your privilege or GTFO."
+Often, what I've seen on the interwebs is more along the lines of "You need to check your privilege or GTFO."

-Sadly, this seems to be about as constructive (albeit far less sexist) than the [4chan](http://4chan.org) response of "tits or GTFO."
+Sadly, this seems to be about as constructive (albeit far less sexist) as the [4chan](http://4chan.org) response of "Tits or GTFO."

 ### Concluding Unscientific Postscript

 Whatever else happened, I think this was one of the most illuminating sessions at EduCon.
 As I mentioned in my reply to Tom's blog post, I think we in the hacker community can learn things from the way this conversation unfolded in the 90 minutes allotted.

-To that end, I'd like to suggest to my new friends in the education community, that they might like to engage with some of the folks in the hacker community who are working on this very issue, for better or worse.
+To that end, I'd like to suggest to my new friends in the education community, that they might like to engage with some of the folks in the hacker community who are working on this very issue.
 The following list will include people I've come to respect and appreciate, and people I've disagreed with both vehemently and disagreeably.
-N.B. the two sets have a wide intersection, and names might be either IRL or nom de web.
+N.B. the two sets pretty much have a 100% intersection, and names might be either IRL or nom de web.

 * [Steve Klabnik](https://twitter.com/steveklabnik)
 * [Ashe Dryden](https://twitter.com/ashedryden)